mtldev514/carabiner/README.md

 - **Event Discovery**: Browse upcoming events in a clean, date-organized feed.
 - **Multilingual Support**: The app is now available in French, English and Spanish (with Mexican terminology), including all event content.
 - **Community Contributions**: Anyone can submit an event.
 Submissions go through moderation before being published.
 - **Rich Event Cards**: Events include images, time, location, and multilingual descriptions.
 - **Built for Mobile & Desktop**: The interface is responsive, smooth, and accessible.
+- **Installable**: On mobile devices, a banner invites you to install the web app for quick access.

 ## 🛠 Tech Stack